W*A*L*T*E*R: Relationship with M*A*S*H

-In the pilot episode of W*A*L*T*E*R, only three main characters from the original series were ever mentioned by Walter O'Reilly and they were Lieutenant Colonel Henry Blake, Captain Benjamin "Hawkeye" Pierce and Major Margaret "Hot Lips" Houlihan.
-Walter O'Reilly had kept a photograph of all of his former Army buddies from the 4077th MASH unit as a reminder from the good old days in his wallet.
+In the pilot episode of W*A*L*T*E*R, only three main characters from the original series, Lieutenant Colonel Henry Blake, Captain Benjamin "Hawkeye" Pierce, and Major Margaret "Hot Lips" Houlihan were mentioned by Walter O'Reilly.
+He had kept a photograph of all of his former Army buddies from the 4077th MASH unit in his wallet.

 Production

 Timeline

-The episode takes place after the series finale of M*A*S*H, and a two-part guest appearance on AfterMASH, in which Radar was forced to leave the family farm.
+The episode takes place some time in late-1954, after the series finale of M*A*S*H (June, 1953), and a two-part guest appearance on AfterMASH, in which Radar was forced to leave the family farm.

 Broadcast difficulties

 Since the pilot was never picked up by CBS as a series, it was shown as a "CBS Special Presentation" on July 17, 1984.
 It was shown once in the Eastern and Central time zones of the United States, but pre-empted on the West Coast by CBS News coverage of the Democratic National Convention.
 This is the only known broadcast of the pilot.